shedballad/.github/profile/README.md

 # Shedballad · شدبلد

+[Shedballad](https://www.shedballad.com) builds media infrastructure: first-party from ingest to glass.

+Three things:

-[Shedballad](https://www.shedballad.com) - **Media infrastructure - First-party from ingest to glass.**
+- **Rendering / transcoding** - media processing from master to adaptive-bitrate manifests.

-We build the pipeline that gets restored and licensed video onto screens across the world: a first-party media **engine**, a multi-tenant rendering and live-streaming **service**, and the streaming **platform** that runs on top of it.
-Everything is region-pinned to Google Cloud in Dammam (`me-central2`), on a royalty-free codec stack, with no DRM and no geo-locking.
+- **Low-latency live streaming** - first-party ingest, packaging, and delivery.
+- **Streaming platform** - the viewer-facing product running on top of both.

+Data and media processing stay resident in Saudi Arabia; no cross-border storage or transit.

 Part of [Alileus](https://www.alile.us).